Every Spider-Man Movie Ranked from Worst to Best

 Although it may be a little premature, the latest version of our favorite webslinger may be the best yet.

 Tom Holland performs as the best Spider-Man to date, playing up the character’s youth and inexperience.
-It’s truly refreshing to see a superhero movie where the superhero is not in complete control of the situation and is learning along with the audience.
+It’s truly refreshing to see a superhero movie where he is not in complete control of the situation.
+This version of Spider-Man is learning along with the audience.
 He’s sweet, charismatic, and above all else, fun.
 While Tobey Maguire and Andrew Garfield excelled at one portion of the Spider-Man/Peter Parker duel role, Tom has the youth and exuberance to pull off both phases.

 Unlike other MCU films, we actually understand and relate with the villain, played by Michael Keaton.
-His character, the Vulture, has a backstory that works with past MCU films but also works as a stepping stone for a perfectly understandable villain.
+His character, the Vulture, actually has a backstory that makes sense!
+Imagine that!

 Not to mention that Homecoming is by far the most hilarious of the Spidey films.
 It appears that just about everything worked in this film.
 Even Marvel and Sony played well with each other!